-It is the policy of the Council for Industry and Higher Education, trading as the National Centre for Universities and Business (“NCUB”), a company registered in England and Wales with company number 3465914 of DC.
+It is the policy of the National Centre for Universities and Business (“NCUB”), a company registered in England and Wales with company number 3465914 of DC.
 115, The Clarence Centre, 6 St George’s Circus, London, SE1 6FE.

 What type of information does the NCUB website collect and why?

 If you choose to sign up for our monthly newsletter by adding your email address into the automated form on our website, your data will be securely stored.
 We will use this data to send you our newsletter, and we will not pass your data to any third parties.
 You can unsubscribe from the NCUB newsletter at any time by clicking the unsubscribe link in the newsletter.